top of page

 “Do it quickly,” Kireh hissed.

-“The sanyas are dying, Yugi,” Kireh stated.
-“There are too many deaths, and you need to give account for it.”
+“The sanyas are dying, Yugi.”
+Kireh’s voice trembled like a leaf trapped in a storm.
+“There are too many deaths, too many bodies lying around, and no one can give an account for it.”

 “You’ll need to think of something before the festival.”
 Kireh’s face hardened.